 For the company’s financial reporting team, this presents a challenge – every business’s internal operations are different, but all activities need to be summarized into a standardized format.
 Businesses assign teams to create their financial statements to meet this challenge – the Income Statement, Balance Sheet, Cash Flow Statement, and other smaller reports issued by every publicly-traded company.

 Financial statements follow a logical sequence – each statement needs to be completed and used as an input to the next.

 Financial statements are summaries of activities, so the first step in creating any financial statement is to start by building worksheets.
 Worksheets are updated almost daily with raw data – all sales, expenses, depreciation, and any other flow of money into, out of, or within a company.

-Worksheets is the first step in translating the unique way each business operates into easily-understandable, standardized financial statements.
+Worksheets are the first step in translating the unique way each business operates into easily-understandable, standardized financial statements.
 This means each company’s worksheets for each type of financial statement is unique – their accounting and financial analysis teams work together to build worksheets that help distill business operations into raw financial data.

 Worksheets start with the general ledgers of a business, and sort the data into the categories they need to build the standardized financial statements.
 This is usually a set of spreadsheets – a separate set of worksheets used to build each type of financial statement.

 Building worksheets is time-consuming.
 Some smaller businesses with an owner-operator trying to build their own financial statements may try to skip building worksheets, and instead convert their raw ledger data directly into finished financial statements.
 This can save some time if they only want to produce financial statements very rarely (like when applying for new bank loans), but lends itself to errors and headaches for companies with normal reporting schedules.

 Building new worksheets takes care – any change to worksheets needs to be verified that it will be consistent with previous financial statements, and conforms to GAAP.